 Mark 6 is about contrasting a strict literal definition to one that widens it.
 As I said above Jesus effectively disowns His biological family who didn't yet believe in Him, and said His true family are those who believe in Him.

 And if the New Testament writers felt this word for brother could apply to a cousin, as is popularly suggested.
 Why not use it of John The Baptist, who is more undisputedly then anyone else in The Gospel narrative a cousin of Jesus?
-Well he's not a first cousin, he'd be second at the closest.
+Maybe they'd say he's not a first cousin, he'd be second at the closest.

 There is strong evidence in my view, already laid out, that the mother of the Sons of Zebedde was Mary's sister named Salome.
 Maybe they'll argue the difference is being Pater-Lineal cousins?
 But the argument for making them that is very weak and mostly dependent on making some of them among the 12, which as I showed can't be done.